rubyonjets/jets/docs/_docs/minimal-deploy-iam.md

 --- | ---
 APIGateway | To create the API Gateway resources.
 CloudFormation | To create the CloudFormation stacks that then creates the most of the AWS resources that Jets creates.
+Events | To create the CloudWatch Event Rules for jobs.
 IAM | To create IAM roles to be associated with the Lambda functions.
 Lambda | To prewarm the application upon deployment completion.
 S3 | To upload code to s3.